fedoranimus/todoist-api/source/includes/_overview.md

 ### Incremental sync

+*Note that the Python library always does incremental syncs under the hood, so there's no reason to worry about them if you use it.*

 The Sync API allows clients to retrieve only updated resources, and this is done by using the "synchronization token", `sync_token`, in your Sync API request.